abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 * _Schedule as Report_.
 You can set up a report to run itself daily, weekly or monthly and send the results automatically to the people who need to see them, so that you don’t have to remember to log in and do it yourself.

-### Filter data
+### Apply filters to the dashboard
 To apply global filters to indicators via dashboard main page or in the individual indicator.

-1. Navigate the dashboard and click the Funnel button located above the sections.
-A new set of controls appears just below the funnel button.
+1. Navigate the dashboard and click the Global Filters button located above the sections.
+A new set of controls appears just below the Global Filters button.
 2. Click on the plus (+) sign, then select the appropriate filter by checking on the boxes.
 3. Click the Add button, then click the GO! button to apply filter.